jamesgol/woocommerce-cart-stock-reducer/README.md

 ## Changelog ##
+### 1.25 ###
+* If you are using WooCommerce >= 2.5 you must update to this version
+* Refresh the page when an expiration countdown hits 0
+* Allow sessions to be loaded from new table in WooCommerce >= 2.5
+* Fix fatal error when something else destroys the users session

 ### 1.15 ###
 * Fix countdown not showing when using cart widget to delete item
 * Fix minor notice being logged when used with some other unknown plugin